 Values for all the simulated variables (temperature, flow, concentration, velocity, etc) can be obtained at any given point on the simulated domain.

-We use state of the art Computational Fluid Dynamics (CFD) software for process design and optimization and to identify potential improvement areas.
+We use state-of-the-art CFD software for process design and optimization and to identify potential improvement areas.

-- Virtual Lab.
-What if scenarios can be easily tested without actual experimentation.
+Virtual Lab.
+What-if scenarios can be easily tested without actual experimentation

-- Better undesrtanding of complex interaction between variables.
+Better understanding of complex interaction between variables

-Temperature uniformity in kilns and furnaces.
+Temperature uniformity in kilns and furnaces

-Fluid flow in ducts
+Fluid flow in duct

-Design and optimization of thermal incinerator for maximum oxidation of organics.
+Design and optimization of thermal incinerator for maximum oxidation of organics

-Temperature uniformity in heat treating furnaces.
+Temperature uniformity in heat treating furnaces